getify/You-Dont-Know-JS/async & performance/ch4.md

 The `async function` automatically knows what to do if you `await` a Promise -- it will pause the function (just like with generators) until the Promise resolves.
 We didn't illustrate it in this snippet, but calling an async function like `main()` automatically returns a promise that's resolved whenever the function finishes completely.

-**Note:** The `async` / `await` syntax should look very familiar to readers with  experience in C#, because it's basically identical.
+**Tip:** The `async` / `await` syntax should look very familiar to readers with  experience in C#, because it's basically identical.

 The proposal essentially codifies support for the pattern we've already derived, into a syntactic mechanism: combining Promises with sync-looking flow control code.
 That's the best of both worlds combined, to effectively address practically all of the major concerns we outlined with callbacks.

-The mere fact that such a ES7-ish proposal already exists and has so much early support and enthusiasm is a major vote of confidence in the future importance of this async pattern.
+The mere fact that such a ES7-ish proposal already exists and has early support and enthusiasm is a major vote of confidence in the future importance of this async pattern.

 ### Promise Concurrency in Generators